DNS Records Required for Microsoft 365 (Complete Setup Guide)

 DKIM is used to sign outgoing emails, allowing receiving servers to verify authenticity.

-After publishing these records, DKIM must be enabled within Microsoft 365.
+After publishing these records, DKIM must be enabled within Microsoft 365, and the live CNAME answers should match the exact values Microsoft provided.

 DMARC configuration